sky-uk/osprey/README.md

 into different groups, thus making the interaction explicit.

-Most of the client commands accept a `--group <value>` flag which indicate osprey to execute the commands only against targets containing the specified value in their `groups` definition.
+Most of the client commands accept a `--group <value>` flag which indicate Osprey to execute the commands only against targets containing the specified value in their `groups` definition.

 A `default-group` may be defined at the top of the configuration which will apply that group to any command if the `--group` flag is not used.
 When a default group exists *all targets should belong to at least one group*;
-otherwise the configuraiton will become invalid and an error will be displayed when running any command.
+otherwise the configuration will become invalid and an error will be displayed when running any command.

 If no group is provided, and no `default-group` is defined, the operations will be performed against targets without group definitions.

 ### Login
-Requests a kubernetes access token for each of the configured targets and and creates the kubeconfig's cluster, user and context elements for them.
+Requests a Kubernetes access token for each of the configured targets and creates the kubeconfig's cluster, user and context elements for them.

 ```